 List of All Current Courses

 This course is approved by the College of Nurses of Ontario in meeting the educational requirements for prescribing controlled drugs and substances.
 It is designed to provide nurse practitioners with the knowledge and skills required for safe, high quality assessment and management of clients who may require the prescription of a Controlled Drug or Substance (CDS).
-This is an online, fully self-paced course.
+This is an online, fully self-paced course that you may start at any time.

 August 19-20, 2017